Holidays such as Christmas and Thanksgiving are my favorite time of year.

 Other things to be careful about:

 - Live Trees– If your dog eats the pine needles, they could puncture her intestines.
 Some of the needles are also toxic.
 The stuff they put in the tree water is also poisonous to pets.
+And the sap from the tree that leaks into the water may be toxic.

 - Tinsel– Cats seem more attracted to this than dogs but either way, if your pet eats this, it will block their intestines.